-This chapter describes how to estimate the expected future GHG impacts of the policy (ex-ante assessment).
-Users estimate the maximum implementation potential of the policy based on the causal chain that was developed in Chapter 6.
-Then users evaluate how barriers to implementation and other factors may limit its overall effectiveness, and determine the likely implementation potential of the policy.
-The likely implementation potential represents the effects that are expected to occur as a result of the policy (most likely policy scenario).
-Implicitly, these effects are relative to the baseline scenario.

-There are two ways that users can estimate the GHG impacts of the policy scenario based on the implementation potential of the policy.
-Using the emissions approach, the GHG impacts are estimated by subtracting the baseline emissions (as determined in Chapter 7) from policy scenario emissions (as determined in this chapter).
-Alternatively, users can estimate the relative change in GHG emissions based on the likely implementation potential of the policy, using the activity data approach.
+- 2 This chapter describes how to estimate the expected future GHG impacts of the policy (ex-ante - 3 assessment).
+Users estimate the maximum implementation potential of the policy based on the causal - 4 chain that was developed in Chapter 6.
+Then users evaluate how barriers to implementation and other - 5 factors may limit its overall effectiveness, and determine the likely implementation potential of the policy. - 6 The likely implementation potential represents the effects that are expected to occur as a result of the - 7 policy (most likely policy scenario).
+Implicitly, these effects are relative to the baseline scenario. - 8 There are two ways that users can estimate the GHG impacts of the policy scenario based on the - 9 implementation potential of the policy.
+Using the emissions approach, the GHG impacts are estimated by - subtracting the baseline emissions (as determined in Chapter 7) from policy scenario emissions (as - 11 determined in this chapter).
+Alternatively, users can estimate the relative change in GHG emissions - 12 based on the likely implementation potential of the policy, using the activity data approach. - 13 Figure 8.1: Overview of steps in the chapter

-- Determine the maximum implementation potential of the policy - Analyse policy design characteristics and national circumstances that may reduce the effectiveness of the policy, and account for their effect on the maximum implementation potential - Analyse the financial feasibility of the policy for each stakeholder group, and account for the effect on the implementation potential of the policy - Analyse other barriers that could reduce the effectiveness of the policy and account for their effect on the implementation potential - Estimate the GHG impacts of the policy
+- Determine the maximum implementation potential of the policy - Analyze policy design characteristics and national circumstances that may reduce the effectiveness of the policy, and account for their effect on the maximum implementation potential - Analyze the financial feasibility of the policy for each stakeholder group, and account for the effect on the implementation potential of the policy - Analyze other barriers that could reduce the effectiveness of the policy and account for their effect on the implementation potential - Estimate the GHG impacts of the policy